 '''

 A:SR2>config>service>ies# info

-....
+...

 interface "testing" create

 address 10.10.10.16/24

 sap 1/1/55:0 create

 vrrp 12

 backup 10.10.10.15

-'''

-'''

 policy 1

 authentication-key "testabc"

 exit

 exit

 no shutdown

-A:SR2>config>service>ies#

-'''
+A:SR2>config>service>ies# '''

-3.12.1.2 Owner Service VRRP
+3.7.4.1.2 Owner Service VRRP

-The following displays the owner VRRP configuration example:
+The following displays an owner service VRRP configuration example:

-3.12.2 Configuring Router Interface VRRP Parameters
+3.7.4.2 Configuring Router Interface VRRP Parameters

-VRRP parameters can be configured on an interface in an interface to provide virtual default router support which allows traffic to be routed without relying on a single router in case of failure.

-VRRP can be configured the following ways:
+VRRP parameters can be configured on an interface in an interface to provide virtual default router support, which allows traffic to be routed without relying on a single router in case of failure.
+VRRP can be configured in following two ways.